-To determine the scope of this policy, the definition of terms used shall be that of the Local Government Amendment Act and Accounting Standards currently in force.
+To determine the scope of this policy, the definition of terms used shall be that of the Local Government Act and Accounting Standards currently in force.

 The Council proposes to invest \$75M of capital repatriation funds due to be received from Christchurch City Holdings Ltd in mid 2001 in a separate fund known as the Capital Endowment Fund.
-It is intended that the capital of this fund will be held intact together with sufficient income capitalised to cover inflation.
-The balance of the income will be available to the Council to provide for economic, business, and civic development projects that will enhance the city or region.
+It is intended that the fund be divided into capital of \$71.5M and fluctuation reserves of \$3.5M and that the capital of this fund will be held intact together with sufficient income capitalised annually to cover inflation.
+The fluctuation reserve will vary depending on returns from investments.
+The balance of the income will be available to the Council to provide for economic development projects and civic and community projects that will enhance the city or region.